 The NvLEND Program

 Didactic activities provide trainees with the knowledge of critical disability issues and the background necessary to work in an interdisciplinary context.
 The didactic training includes Saturday classes as well as weekly on-line assignments and reading.
 Three full-day Saturday classes will be held in Las Vegas, three full-day Saturday classes in Reno, and four classes will be held in both Reno and Las Vegas with a teleconnection between the two sites.
 This means that trainees living in either Reno or Las Vegas will only need to travel out-of-town for three Saturday sessions per year.
 The Reno classes will be held at the Redfield Campus and the Las Vegas classes will be at the Grant-A-Gift Autism Foundation offices.
-Those commuting from rural areas will need to travel for all ten Saturdays, and therefore will be offered an additional stipend to defray the travel expenses.
+Those commuting from rural areas will be offered an additional stipend to defray the travel expenses.

 Clinical activities offer trainees an opportunity to experience interdisciplinary services for children with disabilities and their families.
 Each trainee will attend on an interdisciplinary autism assessment team located in either Reno or Las Vegas.
 Trainees will also spend time observing services and programs at Nevada Early Intervention Services (North, South or Rural) and in a Nevada school district (either Washoe County School District, Clark County School District, or a rural school district).
 The remaining clinical hours will be based on individual trainee interest.